publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schII/ptI/m__us_usc_t47_s227.md

         (6) __Relation to subsection (b)__

-            The provisions of this subsection shall not be construed to permit a communication prohibited by subsection (b) of this section.
+            The provisions of this subsection shall not be construed to permit a communication prohibited by subsection (b).

     (d) __Technical and procedural standards__